solana-labs/solana/book/src/proposals/booting-from-snapshot.md

 ## Problem

-A validator booting from a snapshot should confirm that they are caught up to the correct cluster before voting.
-There are two major risks if they do not:
+A validator booting from a snapshot does not currently confirm that it is caught up to the correct cluster before voting.
+Due to this, the validator may get itself into a situation where it is required to wait before voting to avoid slashing, where confirmation of the previous condition would have allowed it to vote earlier.
+The two situations are:

-### Wrong Cluster
+### Locked Out of the Correct Cluster

 The validator may be fed a snapshot and gossip info for a different (though not necessarily malicious) cluster.
-If that cluster is at slot 100,000 while the cluster the validator intended to join is at 10,000, if the validator votes once on the wrong cluster, it must not vote on the correct cluster for at least 90,000 slots to avoid being slashed.
-This is because slashing is based on slot numbers, so when the validator makes a vote `V` on the wrong cluster's slot 100,000, it is locked out of voting on any slot < `100,000 + lockout(V)` on the correct cluster.
+As an example, assume that cluster is at slot 100,000 while the cluster the validator intended to join is at 10,000.
+If the validator votes once on the wrong cluster, it must not vote on the correct cluster for at least 90,000 slots to avoid being slashed.
+This is because slashing is based on slot numbers, so when the validator makes a `vote` on the wrong cluster's slot 100,000, it is locked out of voting on any slot < `100,000
++ lockout(vote)` on the correct cluster.
+Avoiding this situation requires the correct cluster check.

 ### Voting Before Catching Up

 Any vote that a validator signs must have its lockout observed.
 If a validator has to reboot, the most secure way for it to check if its lockouts apply to the new set of forks is to see the votes on the ledger.
-If it can do this, it knows that those votes do not lock it out of voting on the current fork, so it just needs to wait for the lockouts of the votes not on the ledger to expire.
+If it can find a vote on the ledger, it knows that that vote does not lock it out of voting on the current fork.
+For example, consider a validator that participates in a cluster and lands votes for every slot up to and including 100, after which it reboots.
-However, if the validator votes before catching up, the votes will not go onto the ledger, so if the validator reboots, it will have to assume that the votes lock it out from voting again.
+If it gets a snaphsot for slot 200, and it can see that all of its votes are in its vote account for slot 200, it knows that 200 must be a descendent of 100, so it can safely vote on 200 and its descendents.
+However, assume that the cluster is at 300 when the validator gets the snapshot for 200, and the validator replays and votes on slots 200-250 while catching up, but then reboots again before catching up.
+When the validator reboots again, assume it gets a snapshot for slot 300.
+It will not see its votes for slots 200-250 in its vote account in bank 300, so it will have to assume that they were for another fork, and wait for their lockouts to expire accordingly.
+Avoiding this situation requires the caught up check and the correct cluster check (a wrong cluster could also be missing the votes).

 ## Snapshot Verification Overview